wwcode-berlin-hackevenings/e2e-workshop/README.md

 <details>
   <summary>Why is my test failing? </summary>
-You found another bug - again your test suite saves the day!
+You found another bug: The date was from last year.
+Again your test suite saves the day!
 </details>

 > Your tests found two bugs already.
 Luckily the developers have deployed a new version that fixes both those issues: https://v4.instacat.app/